 Additionally, we aim to rewrite the following closed-form definition as a singular expression as well:

 where

-We will call the generalization of \ref{eq:roman pw f1 again} as \textit{first generalization}, and that of \ref{eq:roman fact again} as \textit{second generalization}.
+We will call the generalization of \ref{eq:rf rec pw} as a \textit{recursive definition}, and that of \ref{eq:rf pw} as a \textit{Roman-like definition}.
 This is because we will address the easier one in the beginning and the more complicated one directly afterwards.

 In order to achieve the unifications, we will need to modify step-by-step the two parts of each piece-wise definition so that they are exactly the same.
-Then the two cases will be identical and they will collapse into a function that works for all $n \in \mathbb{Z}$.
+Then the two cases will be identical and they will collapse into a function that works for all $n \in \mbZ\,$.

 Despite the rewriting, the resulting relationships will still be based on a recursive factorial.
-In \Cref{s:prod gen f1}, we will develop a new factorial definition from scratch.
+Later, in \Cref{s:rf prod gen}, we will develop a new factorial definition from scratch.